What About Proof-of-Stake?

-Imagine a PoW miner that has of the global hash rate.
-Obviously, they have complete control over what happens on the network, but how costly it is to maintain this control?
+Imagine a PoW miner that controls of the global hash rate.
+Obviously, they have the power to censor the network completely.
+But how costly is it to maintain this control?

 If it is a popular network, the answer is a lot.
 Maintaining the mining operation requires huge utility costs in terms of electricity, network, hosting, and so on.
-And that's only where it starts.
-Because to maintain the advantage, the miner doesn't need just to keep mining, but to keep up with the hardware availability.
-The have to procure a majority of the newly manufactured hardware, or their advantage will eventually erode.
-This becomes even more pressing as new hardware becomes more performant, making the miner's current proportion shrink even faster.
+And that's just first-order expenses.
+To keep their advantage from eroding, they must procure a majority of all newly manufactured hardware.
+This effect becomes heavier as new hardware becomes more efficient, making the ruler's influence shrink even faster.

-The bottom line here is this: in PoW networks, maintaining control is ever-costly, since it requires holding the majority of a physical, external resource, that could increase in supply.
-In contrast, in PoS there is no way to force a majority holder to relinquish control.
+In PoW networks, maintaining control is ever-costly, since it requires holding the majority of a physical, external resource.
+This resource is costly to maintain, and the protocol does not regulate its supply.
+In contrast, in PoS, there is no way to force a majority holder to relinquish control.

 Say that the staking fee provides growth by .
 That is, if you stake a fraction of of the coin, then after the round, the amount of coin you have is of the old supply.
 How much is this of the new supply?